Samuil Nevelshtein: Biography

-Samuil Grigorievich Nevelshtein was born March 22, 1903, in Herson, Russian Empire (now in Ukraine).
+Samuil Grigorievich Nevelshtein was born on 22 March 1903 in Kherson, Russian Empire (now in Ukraine).

 In 1923 Samuil Nevelshtein came to Moscow and entered VKhuTeMas, which he had graduated in 1927.

 In the same year Samuil Nevelshtein arrived in Leningrad and went outside of the competition in the VKhuTeIn (since 1932 - Leningrad Institute of Painting, Sculpture and Architecture).
 He studied with Vasily Savinsky, Arcady Rylov, Mikhail Bernshtein, Alexei Karev.

 In 1931 Samuil Nevelshtein graduated from Proletarian Institute of Fine Arts (former VKhuTeIn).
 His graduation work was genre painting named "Children's Holiday".

 Since 1928 Samuil Nevelshtein has participated in Art Exhibitions.
 He painted portraits, genre and historical paintings, landscapes, still lifes, worked in oil painting, watercolors, pencil drawing.
 Solo exhibitions by Samuil Nevelshtein were in Leningrad in 1944, 1956, 1964, 1968, and 1985 year.
 In 1935 he was admitted to the Leningrad Union of Artists.
 The main theme of Samuil Nevelshtein paintings was the image of a young contemporary, leading genres - portraits and thematic painting.